CV

 - July 2024: Attended the Human-aligned AI Summer School

-- January 2024: Explored the emergence of XOR features in Large Language Models and the RAX hypothesis developed by Sam Marks.
-See our fork of the repository
+- January 2024: Explored the emergence of XOR features in LLMs and the RAX hypothesis developed by Sam Marks.
+See our code

-- Summer 2023: Two months research internship with Jobst Heitzig on Aspiration-Based Q-Learning.
-See our LessWrong post and our Stable Baselines 3 fork
+- Summer 2023: Two months research internship with Jobst Heitzig on Aspiration-Based Q-Learning

 - 2022-2023: Participated in “Séminaire Turing”, an AI alignment reading group at ENS Paris-Saclay